 Conversational English can be very difficult.
 While knowing proper sentence structure and correct grammar is extremely important, conversational English is how you will interact with other English speakers on a daily basis.
 If you don’t feel ready to hold a conversation in English, or if you want more practice, write a dialogue!

 Imagining a situation where two friends would be talking about something can be challenging.
 Conversational English is very different from English you would use for a written assignment, or from English you would read in a book or on a news website.
-However, you normally go through the same motions to do a written assignment that involves answering an essay question, and a written assignment that asks you to create a dialogue between two people.
+However, you normally go through the same motions when completing a written assignment that involves answering an essay question, and a written assignment that asks you to create a dialogue between two people.

 Storyboard That gives you the opportunity to create visual scenarios in order to create more natural conversations.
 Instead of writing out the dialogue as lines of text, try to understand the context of the dialogue.
 There are a lot of nuances that come up in conversation that do not always appear in written communication, such as slang, colloquial expressions, interjections, immediate responses, interruptions, and more.

 Open up the Storyboard Creator and you will see three empty cells.
 Look through the different scene options and try out different locations.
 Choose one that you like.
 Click on the scene and drag it to the empty cell.
 The scene may dictate the situation or conversation, so be creative!

 You need at least two people to talk to each other in a dialogue.
 Storyboard That has many fun characters to choose from.
 Characters can be modern people, historical figures, animals, monsters, silhouettes, and more!